 Different Types of Material

 Just like how all stains are not treated the same, different types of material also require different methods of cleaning.
 You don’t clean white canvas shoes the same way that you would clean suede.

 Always ensure that you do some research before attempting to clean your shoes at home.
 Especially if they are made of delicate or specialty materials.
+To learn more techniques, read our guide on rubber boot cleaning.
 Additionally, test your cleaning solution on a small area before treating your whole shoe.